Meron and Rabbi Shimon bar Yochai (Rashbi)

 -

-This hike turns back at this point.
+The hike turns back at this point.
 It is possible, however, to continue along the Schvil Yisrael to as far as Mount Meron.

 To follow your location on your smart phone, click on https://israelhiking.osm.org.il/share/EOrAYeUNz5.
 Click on the black box with a cross at the top left of the map and it should change color to green.
 It is not necessary to download the free app unless you wish to.

-The synagogue ruins in the ruins of Shema.
+The synagogue ruins in Shema.

 What’s the big deal about Rabbi Shimon bar Yochai (Rashbi)?